RainW7/CESS/README.md

 Detailed structures:
 ```
 'ID' # ids of each source in the DESI photometry catalog
-'parameters' # paramters of each source,
+'parameters' # paramters of each source, in array
 ```
 ```
-GU # hdf5 group
+'GU' # hdf5 group
 ├── wave
 ├── flux_ujy
 ├── flux_ujy_with_noise